Nice to meet you. I’m Cheyenne.

-A few truths about me.
-I'm relentlessly curious, and happen to love everything on the planet except Swiss cheese.
+Let's start with a few truths.
+I'm relentlessly curious, and happen love everything on the planet except Swiss cheese.
 I'm a tomboy who adores polka dots, a Palo Alto native drawn to the past as much as the future, and an outdoors-loving bookworm who’s most at home under a cozy blanket with a good book.

-I've been a writer—at least in my own mind—since the age of nine, when I chose to spend my summer vacation penning The Complete History of the United States on binder paper.
-I may not have taken that particular project past Sir Francis Drake, but the hook was set.
+I've been a writer since the age of nine when I decided to spend my summer vacation penning The Complete History of the United States.
+I got stuck at Sir Francis Drake, but the hook was set.

-Since then, I've lived an eclectic life in California, Australia, and Singapore.
-As a marketing executive, I worked with companies like Visa and Nike, then helped take Ancestry.com public.
-I've also spent three years sailing in Mexico.
+Since then, I've lived an eclectic life.
+I was a marketing executive for decades, then spent three years sailing in Mexico.
 It's not your average path to novelist, but I wouldn't have it any other way.

-Lest I accidentally create a false impression of perfection, allow me to offer a few other truths: I was the shyest kid in third grade.
+Lest I accidentally create an impression that is far too generous, allow me to offer a few other truths: I was the shyest kid in third grade.
 I have ADHD and am a wuss about cold weather.
-If the DMV tested sense of direction, I'd be banned from driving, and I have a procrastination problem that requires every mental trick I know to overcome—though pretty much every day I do.
+If the DMV tested sense of direction, I'd be banned from driving.
+And I have a procrastination problem that requires every mental trick I know to overcome—though pretty much every day I do.

 I could go on, but you get the point.
 I'm as human a being as they come.